Preview: 5 tips to run errands and get things done without having to drag kids to the store!

 You can also use a mail delivery service such as Express Scripts if your insurance covers it.
 The mail services usually save you money (and a headache) so you might want to call the member services number on your health insurance card and look into it!

-If all else fails, I have heard there is a such thing as “errand services” that will run your errands for you.
+***If all else fails, I have heard of “errand services” that will run your errands for you.
 I’ve never tried one yet but if it means I don’t have to take my kids to the store- I might try it.
+Services like Task Rabbit and some maid companies offer “errand running” to their customers.
 It’s nice to know we’ve got options!

 … now if I could just figure out how to go to my own doctor’s appointment without my kids – I could rule the world! 😉

-Pin this fow when you need to get things done but do not want to drag your kids to the store!
+Pin this for when you need to get things done but do not want to drag your kids to the store!

 Skip the store and use these tips to efficiently run errands!